jivanrij/laravel-samples/packages.md

 [Nova translatable](https://github.com/spatie/nova-translatable) This package contains a Translatable class you can use to make any Nova field type translatable.

 [Laravel Excel](https://laravel-excel.com/) Supercharged Excel exports and imports in Laravel.

+[Scribe](https://github.com/knuckleswtf/scribe) Generate API documentation for humans from your Laravel codebase.